Maine Coon Lifespan:

 by: Tracy

-Angela, reading your story about Apollo was heartbreaking.
-I stayed connected on here as I lost my Gucci last August 2014.
-It never gets easier and I hope you always treasure your good times with Apollo.
-Take care
+Angela, your story about Apollo was heartbreaking.
+I stay connected here because I lost my Gucci in August 2014.
+It never gets easier, but I hope you always cherish the beautiful memories of Apollo.
+Take care.

 Apollo